 Emma Neuberg opens the new art season at 99 Bishopsgate, East London, with a new installation of Drapes.
-Eighteen…Read More
+Eighteen stunning pieces…Read More

 First installation of Drapes, measuring 10m x 6m x 3.5m, at Plymouth Gallery, viewed as one walks around to the right.
 The structure is large and is intended to be dominating, compelling and immersive as the viewer walks through and around the piece.
-Exhibition ran 10th January – 23rd February 2016.
-Curated by Hannah Rose.
-Photo credit:…Read More
+Exhibition ran 10th January – 23rd February 2016 and was curated by Hannah Rose.…Read More

 Emma Neuberg’s Drapes, measuring 10m x 6m x 3.5m, in situ at Plymouth Gallery, viewed as you walk in to the left of the gallery space.
 The exhibition was curated by Hannah Jones and ran 10th January – 23rd February 2016.
 Photo credit: Sarah PackerRead More